-Naomi is a first year Ph.D. student in Earth and Planetary Science.
+Naomi is a third year Ph.D. student in Earth and Planetary Science.
 She completed her undergraduate at Harvard University and joined the Cohen Lab in August 2020 to work on the BEACO2N project.

 Yishu is a Ph.D. student who joined the BEACO2N team in Summer 2020.
 She did her master study on the morphology of atmospheric aerosols at Peking University.

 Anna is a Ph.D. student who joined the BEACO2N team in Spring 2022.
 She completed her undergraduate at Upper Iowa University.

 Milan is a Ph.D. student who joined the BEACO2N team in Spring 2022.
 He completed his undergraduate at the University of North Carolina.